RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/mattar_natneuro_2018_prioritize_memory.md

 ## Motivation

 We start by considering an agent some environment.
-At a particular point in time $$t$$, our agent would like to choose which of its experiences $$\{e_0, e_1, ..., e_{t-1}\}$$ to replay, where each experience
+At a particular point in time $$t$$, our agent has collected a set of experiences $$\{e_0, e_1, ..., e_{t-1}\}$$, where each experience
-$$e_k$$ consists of a single step tuple of state, action, reward, next state i.e.:
+$$e_k$$ refers to a single step tuple of (state, action, reward, next state), denoted:

 $$e_k := (s_k, a_k, r_{k+1}, s_{k+1})$$

-Each replayed experience, also known as a backup, might change the agent's policy and correspondingly, its future return.
-How should the agent choose which experience to replay first?
+The agent would like to select an experience and propagate that experience's reward information so that it can change its policy and ideally obtain more rewards in the future.
+How should the agent choose which experience to "replay" first?

 ## Idea